dagrinchi/d-crucial/README.md

 The you can visit your daily preview at [http://localhost:3000](http://localhost:3000)

-Next you can generate your NFT
+Next you can connect your wallet with metamask, then generate your NFT.

+## What's next?

+- Optimization of capture with Rust
+- Trace the image capture to svg
+- Store images, videos, and more resources with IPFS

+Thank you ETHGlobal New York!

 ### By David Almeciga